How to Get Authority for Trucking

 A DOT number is free, but you cannot run a trucking business with it alone.
 To get trucking authority, you must pay a registration fee for your motor carrier number.

-How To Get An MC Number
+How to Get an MC Number

 If you do not already have a DOT number, you can apply for one alongside your MC number application through the Unified Registration wizard.
 If you already own a USDOT number, use the Registration Options page instead.